colehaus/colex/content/posts/why-opposition-pigovian-taxes/main.md

 #### Concluding remarks on distributional impacts

 If you're still concerned, [@schweitzer2009empirical] and [@metcalf1999distributional] address the issues fairly comprehensively.

+I'll also note here that the gas tax the <i>gilets jaunes</i> opposed was not revenue neutral---the revenue was to be used to reduce the deficit.
+So it was actually regressive at the most straightforward level.

 Even though concerns about the distributional impact are primarily normative, I categorize this issue under positive misapprehensions because that's where the error lies.
 People aren't wrong to be concerned about the distributional impacts of policy; they just happen to be wrong as to how (at least some) gas taxes affect different income groups.